Spousal Support / Alimony Attorney in Manassas, Virginia

 When Spousal Support Is Ordered

-Spousal support, also called alimony or spousal maintenance, may be part of a divorce settlement when one party in a marriage is financially dependent upon the other.
-As specified in Virginia code, however, spousal support is not always part of a divorce settlement – in determining whether or not an award for spousal support will be made, the court will consider all factors that contributed to the divorce, including adultery.
+Spousal support, also known as alimony or spousal maintenance, may be part of a divorce settlement when one party in a marriage is financially dependent upon the other.
+As specified in Virginia law, however, spousal support is not always part of a divorce settlement.
+In determining whether or not an award for spousal support will be made, the court will consider all factors that contributed to the divorce, including adultery.
 In fact, adultery may be a bar to recovering spousal support.

 If the court does find that spousal support is appropriate, how much spousal support will be awarded, as well as the duration of a support award, will be determined after a consideration of the following factors (found in Code of Virginia Section 20-107.1):

 - The needs and financial resources of both parties;

 - The standard of living established during the course of the marriage;

 - The age of the spouses;

 - The physical and mental health of each spouse;

 - Each spouse’s ability to seek employment and income;